tldr-pages/tldr/pages/common/figlet.md

 `figlet -f {{font}} {{Hello Wrld}}`

-- Gets its input from a file:
+- Get its input from a file:

 `figlet -p < {{file}}`